WorldConvention/covenant/Part 04 – Conjunction.md

 **Compassion** is the lawful will to act for another's peace, to diminish suffering even when it is distant or unseen.

-Together, mercy and compassion are not sentiments but disciplines: they are how the People regulate power over all Beings.
+Together, mercy and compassion are not sentiments but disciplines—they are how the People regulate power over all Beings.

 No Person may call themselves lawful while turning away from suffering they could prevent.